configcat/docs/website/docs/advanced/code-references/overview.md

 When the scan is executed on a Git repository, the CLI attaches the currently active remote branches to the uploaded report.
 This information is used for cleaning up each stale report that belongs to a deleted branch.

 ### CI/CD Integrations
-We have built-in solutions for the following CI/CD providers:
+We prepared the following integrations to simplify the usage of the scanner in your CI/CD workflow:
 - [GitHub Action](/docs/advanced/code-references/github-action)
 - [CircleCI Orb](/docs/advanced/code-references/circleci-orb)
 - [GitLab CI/CD](/docs/advanced/code-references/gitlab-ci)